Battle of the Îles Saint-Marcouf: Aftermath

 The battle was a disaster for the French.
 According to unofficial accounts, they lost approximately 900 men killed or drowned and at least 300 wounded, in addition to the loss of a number of the newly constructed landing craft.
-In France the newly appointed Minister of Marine Étienne Eustache Bruix ordered a second attempt on the islands soon afterwards but the French Directory, which did not want the embarrassment of a second disastrous attack, immediately countermanded the orders.
+In France, Étienne Eustache Bruix, the newly appointed Minister of the Navy and the Colonies, ordered a second attempt on the islands soon afterwards.
+However, the French Directory, which did not want the embarrassment of a second disastrous attack, immediately countermanded the orders.
 Instead, Lacrosse gave orders for most of the surviving ships to be sent to Cherbourg, detachments later reaching Saint Malo and Granville.
 Muskein was ordered to return to Le Havre with the remainder.

 In Britain the successful defence of the islands was highly praised and Price was promoted as a reward, although Bourne was not, despite a recommendation in the official report.
-British losses included a single marine killed and four other personnel wounded.
+British losses included a single marine killed and four other servicemen wounded.
 The victory was seen in Britain as a foreshadowing of the likely fate of an attempted invasion and helped ease British fears about the threat of a French amphibious attack.
 Nearly five decades later the Admiralty issued the Naval General Service Medal with clasp "Isles St. Marcou" upon application to all British participants then still living.